Real-time design shines at Build: London '18 for Architecture

 Gaspard Giroud (Garou) also gave a live demonstration of an international collaborative VR meeting inside a virtual model of Calatrava’s iconic Oculus World Trade Center building, with participants spread across New York, Paris and London.
 All participants were represented as avatars in the VR scene, and Giroud and his companions perused and discussed the building’s architecture together and in real time.
 It was a stunning demonstration of a shared VR experience, and one that is going to become increasingly common within architectural design and visualization over the coming months.

 Epic Games also had a few announcements.
-Datasmith users were excited to hear that Datasmith for Revit is just around the corner, coming in a future release of Unreal Studio.
+Datasmith users were excited to hear that Datasmith for Revit is just around the corner.
 And we also announced a brand new Unreal Engine training center in Guildford, UK, where hands-on training will be delivered by experts from Epic Games.
 More locations will be coming soon!

 Build: London ’18 was also a chance for attendees to meet, mingle, and connect with others who are actively developing real-time solutions and experiences for their clients with Unreal Engine.

 “It’s an incredible opportunity to network with a lot of people who are also pioneering in their field,” said Giroud.